csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 A pattern that we would like to use is the DOA (data access object that we discussed in class)

+The testing strategy will be the continuous delivery.
+We will deploy on Heroku after we do code review to test it.
+For the unittests, everybody needs to write a unittests before they write the functions.
+Ideally, everybody needs to think about what functions/objects are required for the app before they start writing the code.

 #### Q5: What are the user stories that make up the MVP?

  * At least 5 user stories concerning the main features of the application - note that this can broken down further